‘The Elder Scrolls V: Skyrim’

 Don’t get me wrong here.
 There are dragons in the game, and they’re awesome to behold.
 The Elder Scrolls universe needs more BIG enemy types, and dragons (also, giants) definitely fit the bill.

 There’s an expectation with dragons though; they’re intelligent creatures and so between that and their great size/power, I expected a more diverse offering of “types” within that group.
 It’s not in any way a terrible thing for the game that the dragons all follow the same predictable patterns, it’s just underwhelming, given all the hype.

 That’s the trick with Skyrim, the real question we need to be asking here: does it deliver on the hype?
 Dragon woes aside, it absolutely does.
 This is every bit the Oblivion sequel fans have been waiting for, a bigger game set in a bigger world.
 You can still do everything that you did before, and then some.
 Thank the design of the world for that; the land of Skyrim feels alarmingly real at times.

-This game was reviewed on the Xbox 360 on a copy provided by Bethesda Softworks.
+This game was originally reviewed on the Xbox 360 on a copy provided by Bethesda Softworks.
 We’ve since played it, at various times, on all other platforms.

 Update note 12.5.2017 — This review was updated to references to Skyrim on new platforms.
 The formatting was updated to reflect Digital Trends’ modern style guide, including adding a current purchasing recommendation.